 Who is the WWA?

-The Westchester Women’s Agenda is a feminist organization that advocates on behalf of women in Westchester County and works to ensure that the social and economic climate in the County offers women equal access to opportunity.
+The Westchester Women’s Agenda is an anti-racist, feminist organization that advocates on behalf of women in Westchester County and works to ensure that the social and economic climate in the County offers women equal access to opportunity.

 Our membership represents over 90 individuals and organizations serving tens of thousands of residents each year.